 Amazon CloudWatch Logs monitors applications and systems using log data, aggregating and storing application logs.
-Amazon CloudWatch Logs is useful because you can easily configure it to process additional metadata with the log files.
+CloudWatch Logs is useful because you can easily configure it to process additional metadata with the log files.

 - Go to Settings > Scheduler.